blackbun/Personal-Website/README.md

-## Personal Website
+## React Personal Website

-- React built modern web portfolio
-- Developed by Nicholas Blackburn
+- Developed by Nicholas Blackburn in 2018